pmean/book-2025-07/README.md

-# book-2025-07
+# jump-start-book

-The July 2025 draft of my book, Jumpstart Statistics
+This is a Quarto project that will produce an early draft of a book, Jump Start Statistics.
+How to restart a stalled research project at any stage.